We recommend buying your gear from your favorite local outdoor store!

 Note that the gear choices we list below are not recommendations; they are simply a statement of our own personal experiences and feedback from past participants.
 Ultimately it is your choice what to bring.
 Some more thoughts below:

-- Know that you can leave stuff in a secure room in Kathmandu while we are in the mountains.
+- Know that you can leave stuff in a secure room in Kathmandu and in Arusha while we are in the mountains.

-- We will likely ask everyone to carry up to half a kilogram (1 pound) of group gear – typically part of a medical kit.
+- In Nepal, we will likely ask everyone to carry up to half a kilogram (1 pound) of group gear – typically part of a medical kit.
 By dividing the weight, we make it manageable.
 Members will also be given a radio to carry so we can be in touch when the group gets spread out.

 - Long sleeve (1) and short sleeve (1) shirt, merino wool or synthetic.
 Lighter colors that don’t absorb as much sun will be good but will show more dirt.